OpenEvalProject/evals/manuscripts/elife-76926/v2/manuscript.md

 Third, small sample sizes per study and potential publication bias, or the tendency of authors and journals to only publish positive and statistically significant results (Jennings and Van Horn, 2012), might impact the reliability of the current findings.
 Even though spatial smoothing priors and probabilistic brain atlases may alleviate some bias, future meta-analyses should rely on complete data like unthresholded statistical images stored in large repositories, such as NeuroVault (Gorgolewski et al., 2015), to validate the results.
 Finally, an important limitation, not specific to this meta-analysis, is that the current knowledge of task-dependent activations in the brain is as good as the task paradigms that induce these activations (Poldrack and Yarkoni, 2016).
 More broadly, an ongoing endeavor in cognitive neuroscience is developing the appropriate paradigms that isolate cognitive processes of closely related brain regions (Poldrack and Yarkoni, 2016).
 Studies in the domain of abstraction and hierarchical control use nested tasks classed by different levels of abstraction, which can uncover functional gradients in the LPFC (e.g. Koechlin et al., 2003; Nee and D’Esposito, 2016).
 However, these studies are not common in the literature and are limited to a small range of functions.
 In contrast, the bulk of tasks included in the Neurosynth dataset, while not hierarchical, captures a much wider variety of brain states, but at the expense of losing some level of specificity.

-## Conclusion
+### Conclusion

 In conclusion, the present study provides a meta-analytic mapping of the principal organizing gradients in the LPFC of humans.
 The LPFC appears to be organised along two spatial gradients, rostrocaudal and dorsoventral, that respectively explain the most and second-most variance in meta-analytic connectivity.
 We also find that the principal gradient captures a unimodal-to-transmodal spectrum of increasing abstraction in network connectivity and functional associations.
 Importantly, we overcome the limitations of previous large-scale attempts using a novel domain-specific query language, NeuroLang, to formulate expressive queries on the largest coordinate-based meta-analysis database to date.
 As more studies are aggregated into future databases, the analyses carried out in this study can be reproduced using the same queries as well as extended to explore other brain regions.

 ## Methods

-## Data and software
+### Data and software

 We use the latest version of the Neurosynth dataset (Yarkoni et al., 2011) last updated in July 2018 to include 14,371 articles that include more than 500,000 activation coordinates covering the whole brain.
 Each study in the database is represented by a PubMed ID, peak activation coordinates and weighted topic associations.
 Neurosynth’s peak activation coordinates are either reported in MNI space or Talairach space.
 However, we re-sampled all activation data to the symmetric 3 mm MNI template before any analysis took place.
 Moreover, all analysis are carried out in volumes, while surfaces are used for visualization only.
 To assess topic-associations in the LPFC, we use the set of 100 Neurosynth topic terms (version 5) previously generated by applying latent Dirichlet allocation to the abstracts of articles in the database (Poldrack et al., 2012).
 Out of the 100 topics, we include 38 topics (shown in Table 1) that represent coherent cognitive functions, excluding those that correspond to subject populations (e.g. brain disorders, age, sex), brain anatomy, imaging modalities and analysis techniques.
 All analyses and visualizations are implemented in python.
 In particular, we use the NeuroLang (https://github.com/NeuroLang/NeuroLang; Wassermann et al., 2022) library to perform all meta-analysis steps and the BrainSpace library (https://github.com/MICA-MNI/BrainSpace; Vos de Wael et al., 2022) to estimate low-dimensional embeddings of meta-analytic connectivity patterns in the LPFC (Vos de Wael et al., 2020).
 All source code and data files used in this study will be publicly available to be openly accessed on github at https://github.com/majdabd/lpfc_gradients-meta-analysis (copy archived at swh:1:rev:7ab4efcbc9875b92745b7b1c43864d7352fd3b90; Abdallah, 2022).

-## The lateral prefrontal cortex mask
+### The lateral prefrontal cortex mask

 To facilitate the selection of regions in the LPFC for meta-analysis, a spatial mask of the LPFC is needed.
 We rely on a previously created mask of the lateral frontal lobe created from de la Vega et al., 2018.
-However, we exclude voxels with less than 25% probability of falling in the grey matter as well as voxels located at x<18 or x>−18 from the midline of the brain to ensure that regions in the anterior and superior parts of the medial prefrontal cortex are not included.
+However, we exclude voxels with less than 25% probability of falling in the grey matter as well as voxels located at $x<18$ or $x>−18$ from the midline of the brain to ensure that regions in the anterior and superior parts of the medial prefrontal cortex are not included.
 We also exclude voxels in the orbitofrontal cortex and anterior insula, while making sure to include voxels of the lateral orbitofrontal cortex.
 Finally, to focus our analysis on the association regions of the lateral frontal lobe (i.e, the LPFC), we exclude voxels in the motor cortex as defined by the somatomotor networks of the 17-Networks atlas (Yeo et al., 2011).
 The LPFC mask is shown in Figure 6A.

 ![Figure 6.](https://cdn.elifesciences.org/articles/76926/elife-76926-fig6-v2.jpg)

 **Figure 6.:** (A) Inputs and outputs of NeuroLang.
 Inputs are represented using blue arrows and include: Peak activations and topics from the Neurosynth dataset, the lateral PFC mask, and the 1024 regions from the DiFuMo atlases are represented in a unifying framework within NeuroLang.
 Two examples of outputs are shown here and represented using red arrows.
 (B) The main steps of the meta-analysis carried out in this study.
 (1) Spatial smoothing with 10 mm kernel around each peak.
 (2) The binary activation map of each study is projected onto 1024 functional regions.
 Varying shades of red signify that regions have different probabilities of being reported by a study depending on the location of voxels within each region.
 (3) The meta-analytic connectivity matrix encodes the log-odds ratios of coactivation between each region in the LPFC and every region in the brain.
 (4) A similarity matrix encodes the degree of correspondence between LPFC regions in their meta-analytic connectivity profiles, estimated by the eta-squared similarity metric.
 (5) The principal gradient of meta-analytic connectivity in each hemisphere is then derived from the similarity matrix using diffusion embedding.
 (6) Coactivation patterns of successive quintile gradient bins are inferred (7) Specific topic associations along the principal gradient are inferred using segregation queries.
 (8) Finally, a gradient-based meta-analysis of hemispheric asymmetries is performed.

-## The 1024 functional regions dictionary from DiFuMo
+### The 1024 functional regions dictionary from DiFuMo

 To increase the interpretability of our findings and alleviate computational burdens, we reduce voxel-level data to region-level data.
 In particular, we adopt the 1024 functional regions dictionary from the Dictionaries of Functional Modes (DiFuMo) atlases (Dadi et al., 2020).
 The DiFuMo is a set of multi-scale functional atlases estimated via massive online dictionary learning (Mensch et al., 2016) applied to functional brain volumes of thousands of subjects across 27 large-scale studies, forming a total of 2192 task-based and resting-state MRI sessions.
 Reducing voxel data to 1024 functional regions has been argued to capture the functional neuroanatomy of the brain equally well as voxel-level analysis while reducing computational burdens (Dadi et al., 2020).
 Unlike other dimensionality-reduction techniques, massive online dictionary learning assigns non-negative continuous loadings to each voxel designating its relative weight on each region.
 Voxels with a loading value equal to 0 on any given region do not belong in a given region.
 Finally, to identify the DiFuMo regions in the LPFC, we recover those that have at least 50% of their volume fall within the LPFC mask described earlier.
 See the next section on Representing heterogeneous data in a single framework with NeuroLang for more details.
 Note that we do not mask out region voxels outside the LPFC mask—we either include or exclude entire DiFuMo regions without breaking continuity.
 This means that some functional regions can include voxels outside the LPFC mask.
 The reason for this crossover is that functionally defined regions seldom conform to anatomical landmarks in the brain.
 Comprehensive details on the DiFuMo atlas can be found in the original study by Dadi et al., 2020.

-## Representing heterogeneous data in a single framework with NeuroLang
+### Representing heterogeneous data in a single framework with NeuroLang

 The goal behind developing NeuroLang is to create a universal language that reduces the likelihood of miscommunication within the cognitive neuroscience community by enabling databases, hypotheses, and questions to be defined in a formal, shareable, and reproducible manner.
 This is believed to be a critical step toward advancing the field of cognitive neuroscience (Poldrack and Yarkoni, 2016).

 In this study, we represent data types from heterogeneous sources, such as peak coordinates, topic models, anatomical masks, and brain atlases in a single framework.
 More precisely, these data and the relationships among them can be represented as facts and rules using declarative logic-based statements.
 The user only has to specify what is to be found rather than how to find it.
 Facts and rules in NeuroLang are tuple sets or tables structured in rows.
-Each row is a sequence of k elements representing a piece of data, such as the MNI coordinates of a reported peak in a study, and can be implicitly assigned a probability that quantifies the level of uncertainty in this data.
+Each row is a sequence of $k$ elements representing a piece of data, such as the MNI coordinates of a reported peak in a study, and can be implicitly assigned a probability that quantifies the level of uncertainty in this data.
 Fact tables represent explicit information present in the data, while rule tables represent inferred relationships among different data elements.
 The goal is to declare these tables as predicates in a probabilistic logic program that solves complex queries on them.
 For a survey on probabilistic databases and probabilistic programming, the reader is referred to Van den Broeck and Suciu, 2015.

 To concretely showcase how we represent data in NeuroLang, we start with the Neurosynth dataset.
 The database includes studies that report peak activations coordinates in standard space (Figure 6A).
 In NeuroLang, we represent these peaks in a fact table called PeakReported.
 This table contains a row (x, y, z, study) for each peak with coordinates (x, y, z) that has been reported active by a study.
 Also, the studies themselves are represented in a fact table called Study that contains a row for each study containing a single element, (study), representing its PubMed identifier.
 Similarly to Neurosynth, we assume each study within the database to be an independent equiprobable sample of neuroscientific knowledge (Yarkoni et al., 2011).
-This assumption is represented by another fact table we call SelectedStudy, which simply assigns a uniform probability (1/N, N=14,370) for each study to be selected in any possible world of events.
+This assumption is represented by another fact table we call SelectedStudy, which simply assigns a uniform probability ($1/N$, $N=14,370$) for each study to be selected in any possible world of events.
 In other words, this assumption allows the studies to have equal weights in the meta-analysis (Yarkoni et al., 2011; Iovene and Wassermann, 2020).

 Further, the spatial uncertainty surrounding the reported location of each peak in a given study can be represented in a rule table named VoxelReported.
 In this rule table, a multilevel kernel density analysis (MKDA) (Wager et al., 2007) assumes each peak’s 10mm neighboring voxels to be equivalently reported (Wager et al., 2007).
 Thus, the VoxelReported table contains a row (x, y, z, study) for each voxel at location (x, y, z) and falls within 10mm Euclidean distance from a peak reported by a study.
 As Neurolang is based on Datalog (Abiteboul et al., 1995), a declarative logic programming language designed to solve queries on large databases, the program that computes VoxelReported is written as follows: